 For my senior dad, I still have lovely memories of my kids giving their grandpa a pedicure with peel off polish when they would visit.
-We all had such fun watching and laughing at the whole process.
-Later, when they moved near me as his health was deteriorating, my mom and I used to take him out for a lovely lunch and then a stop at a nail salon that did men and women's nails.
+We all had such fun watching and laughing at their whole toenail care process.
+Later, when they moved near me as his health was deteriorating, my mom and I used to take him out for a lovely lunch and then a stop at a nail salon that did men and women’s nails.
 He loved chatting with the sweet woman who regularly helped him and always left with a smile on his face.

-We always make the trip to the podiatrist fun with lunch out, some shopping, the doctor's and then a yummy blizzard at Dairy Queen on the ride home.
+We always make the trip to the podiatrist fun with lunch out, some shopping, the doctor’s and then a yummy blizzard at Dairy Queen on the ride home.
 She is not a nail-polish sort of person, nor am I. But we have daughters and granddaughters who love it, along with several senior friends.
-If you and your sweet senior agree, you can then top off the day with a nail polish chaser at home – Pink, anyone?
+If you and your sweet senior agree, you can then top off the day with a nail polish chaser at home – Cherry, anyone? 🙂

 Kaye, I am happy to be your newest follower, directed from Say It Saturday.
 I am so touched by the unselfish life you lead in service to others.
 My mother passed away 4 years ago and spent the last 2 months of her life with me.
 After she died, I agonized over how much more I could have done for her.
 But then those thoughts were replaced by the many memories of kindnesses I DID accomplish!
 Your writing is bringing back all those GOOD times!
 I was able to capture the feral cat she fed, bring it home and “civilize” it as I promised her.
 Every day I hug “Annie” tightly and she purrs deeply as we both remember the mom we held in common.